nimitz-Bear/MaxMap/README.md

 **Maxmap** stores the minimal amount of user information in a MySQL database.
 It only stores server info like the guildID so that it knows which dataset to show.

-- `addcity` stores your userid, the city and country that you input
+- `add-city` stores your userid, the city and country that you input
-- `removecity` removes your userid, city and country from the database
+- `remove-city` removes your userid, city and country from the database

 ## Credits
 Credits to [Joe Sieniwaski](https://github.com/jozefws) for coming up with the idea and much of the inital codebase, and for his support